AEW Holiday Bash: History

 The 2022 event retained the two-part format, but this time with Rampage airing in its normal Friday night time slot as there was not a broadcasting conflict like the previous year.
+The 2023 event then expanded Holiday Bash to a three-part special, also encompassing Saturday Night Collision, AEW's third television program that launched in June 2023.
+The 2024 event reduced it back to Dynamite and Rampage due to Collision airing as a different special that week called Christmas Collision.